Skip to content

 {{VariableName}}

-Standalone Example folder #
+Standalone Example using Bot Launcher #

 A good example of a Standalone Software is the AppSumo Expense bot we did and which you can download and unzip from here: https://drive.google.com/file/d/19Uq4m9MHIHRSsKPlImrtdLs_J0aWyNEx/view?usp=sharing